-- (8) Credible commitments and Self-enforcing Constitutions and Democracy.This program is long-standing program – I’ve been working on it for over two decades.
+- (8) Credible commitments and Self-enforcing Constitutions and Democracy.This program is long-standing program – I’ve been working on it for nearly three decades.
 Most new constitutions, including democracies, fail, and in relative short order; relatively few last multiple generations..
 In this project, I study the circumstances and features of constitutions that make for durability.My current work on this topic pursues several ideas.

 (A) In the following paper, Sonia Mittal and I propose three conditions that make constitutions more likely to survive: the limit condition, which holds that all successful constitutions limit the stakes of politics.
 The reason is that powerful individuals and groups are less likely to take extra-constitutional action to protect themselves if the constitution does so; the consensus condition reflects the idea that, if citizens act in concert in the face of a possible constitutional transgression, they can force the government to back down or depose it.
 We argue that various forms of brightlines facilitate this reaction by making transgressions less ambiguous; and the adaptive efficiency condition is the ability to adapt to changing circumstances without falling into violence.
 We continue to pursue these ideas.See: “Self-Enforcing Constitutions: With An Application to Democratic Stability in America’s First Century” (with Sonia Mittal).
 Journal of Law, Economics, and Organization (2013) 29(2): 278-302.